bencheee/BlackJack/README.md

 <a name="credits"></a>
 ## 7. CREDITS

+<a name="media"></a>
+### 7.1 Media

-- [Joker logo](https://www.freepik.com/free-vector/colored-jester-hat-with-bells-isolated-white-background-vector-illustration_10602191.htm#page=1&query=joker&position=2) in main menu is downloaded from [freepik.com](https://www.freepik.com).
+- [Joker hat logo](https://www.freepik.com/free-vector/colored-jester-hat-with-bells-isolated-white-background-vector-illustration_10602191.htm#page=1&query=joker&position=2) in main menu is downloaded from [freepik.com](https://www.freepik.com).
 This logo licence is free for personal and commercial purpose with attribution.

+- Main background image is made by Sandro Bencinic (developer)

+- All content was written by developer

+<a name="acknowledgements"></a>
+### 7.2 Acknowledgements

+- My mentor Aaron Sinnott for continuous helpful feedback

+- Tutor support at Code Institute for their support